joeyos/AdaptiveScreen/README.md

 # AdaptiveScreen
-Use CSS to daptive screen size.
+Use CSS to adapt screen size.